tophat2d/tophat/README.md

 - scripting with [umka](https://github.com/vtereshkov/umka-lang)
 - you have your own game loop - you have the power over how the game works. not the engine
-- does things the simple way - no bloated system for animations. you can make them in one line.
+- does things the simple way - for example, tophat has no bloated system for animations. you can make them in just one line.
 - scaling - your game looks the same no matter the resolution
 - very lightweight - the engine is only about 750 kb in size
 - polygon to polygon collisions